-Consult an attorney, like those at Spector Law Group, to learn whether you have grounds to file a wrongful death claim after the loss of a loved one.
+Consult an attorney, like those at Spector Injury & Accident Injury Lawyers, to learn whether you have grounds to file a wrongful death claim after the loss of a loved one.

 6. My newborn suffered injuries during birth due to the doctor’s errors.
 Do I have grounds for a Baltimore wrongful death claim?

 During the birthing process, both mother and baby face considerable vulnerability.
 Doctors must monitor the process closely to protect the safety of mother and child alike.
 Unfortunately, errors do occur during childbirth.
 Sometimes, doctors put off interventions for too long, failing to take precautions that can help protect mother and baby.

 If your infant suffers injuries during the birthing process, you may have grounds to file a medical malpractice claim.
 Birth injuries can include shoulder dislocation, brain damage due to decreased oxygen flow, or injuries to the mother.
 Consult an attorney to learn whether you have grounds for a claim.

 7. I got a call from a Baltimore doctor’s medical malpractice insurance company offering a settlement.
 Should I take it?

 A settlement offer can sound incredibly tempting, especially if you have significant medical bills to contend with.
 The doctor’s insurance company may also try hard to convince you to accept a settlement offer, even one that does not seem to reflect your financial needs following a serious accident.
 Following a medical malpractice event, consult an attorney as soon as possible.
 An attorney could give you a better idea of the compensation you deserve, and help you decide when to accept a settlement offer and when to wait before moving forward.